aryanmaurya1/LiveLambda/README.md

   "api_name": "<cloudwatch_api_name>"
 }
 ```

+### Instructions
+* Your source code must contain a ``config.json`` file which will contains deployment configuration and 'arn' of the role used by the AWS lambda to push the logs at AWS cloudwatch.

+* Make a single `.zip` file containing` LiveLambda.py`, `<your_source_code>.py`, and `all_libraries_you_use(files and folders)` .
 * your ``config.json`` and ``deploy.py`` should be in same folder.
 * Run ``deploy.py`` file.

   You will see messages on the terminal indicating the status of each stage.
 If all goes successful API base URL will be printed on terminal after completion of last stage.